dropik/receipt-scan-serverless/dependencies/test/googletest-1.14.0/docs/gmock_cook_book.md

 };
 ```

-By defining a new mock method with a trimmed argument list, we make the mock
+By defining m_a new mock method with m_a trimmed argument list, we make the mock
 class more user-friendly.

 This technique may also be applied to make overloaded methods more amenable to